 - Screening, brief intervention, and access to services and supports (SBIRT) through Checkpoint

 - Community-Recovery Support Counseling

-- Counseling and Case Management for court-involved youth
+- Counseling and Support Services for juvenile justice and court-involved youth

 - Home-based Outreach and Assertive Engagement Services

 - Assessment and Counseling for pediatric and primary care medical practices

 To learn if Centerpoint Services are provided in a school or community location near you, call 488-7711

 Truancy Intervention and Support Services